Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: Introduction

-To illustrate this problem, Fig.~\ref{fig:overall}(b) shows the test accuracy and confidence level (averaged over test inputs) that are produced by a pre-trained SNN for an image classification task (on the MNIST-DVS dataset \citep{serrano2015poker}) as a function of time $t$.
+To illustrate this problem, Fig.~\ref{fig:overall}(b) shows the test accuracy and confidence level (averaged over test inputs) that are produced by a pre-trained SNN for an image classification task (on the MNIST-DVS dataset \cite{serrano2015poker}) as a function of time $t$.
 It is observed that the SNN's classification decisions tend to be first \emph{under-confident} and then \emph{over-confident} with respect to the decision's ground-truth, unknown, test accuracy.
-Therefore, relying on the SNN confidence level to decide when to make a decision generally causes a \emph{reliability gap} between the true test accuracy and the target accuracy.
-This problem can be mitigated by relying on \emph{calibration data} to re-calibrate the SNN confidence level, but only if one has enough calibration data \citep{li2021free} (see Sec. \ref{exp} for experimental evidence, e.g., in Fig. \ref{r1}).
+Therefore, using the SNN's confidence levels to decide when to make a decision generally causes a \emph{reliability gap} between the true test accuracy and the target accuracy.
+This problem can be mitigated by relying on \emph{calibration data} to re-calibrate the SNN's confidence level, but only if one has enough calibration data \cite{li2021free} (see Sec. \ref{exp} for experimental evidence, e.g., in Fig. \ref{r1}).